 Finding an Experienced Appellate Attorney in Dallas

 Appellate law is complicated and your best chance at winning an appeal that will provide you with a second chance at freedom is to work with an experienced appellate attorney in Dallas.
-If you have questions about the appeals process and how it could change the outcome of your trial, contact a knowledgeable and experienced appellate attorney in Dallas at the Law Office of Broden & Mickelsen to review your case.
+If you have questions about the appeals process and how it could change the outcome of your trial, contact a knowledgeable and experienced appellate attorney in Dallas at the Broden & Mickelsen, LLP to review your case.